A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 Let me elaborate…

-Alpha, Beta, Release Candidate are the stages of software development.
+Alpha, Beta, and Release Candidate are the stages of software development.
 They describe the state of the product.

 However, it’ll mean that work on any requirement (a feature) will be partially present in all major deliverables.

-For example, development work in Alpha, testing and fixing defects in Beta, final testing in RC.
+For example, development work in Alpha, testing and fixing defects in Beta, and final testing in RC.
 Decomposing and tracking these related work packages will be difficult.

 Here’s another catch!